 An expectation such as, “How could someone not want to give or serve, like me” or “why is she not as passionate about doing this as I am” or “why can’t someone step up and fill in where needed?”

-If we go through life with unrealistic expectations,
+If we go through life with unrealistic expectations of people,

 we will always be disappointed and miss out on opportunities to see the good work God is doing through others.

 It is crazy that this realization has just come to me; regret, but that’s another blog post!

 When we embrace the unexpected, we will “find the fun”; these words were given to me by my friend Elena that I am trying to hold on to and live by.

 The sting of disappointment will disappear as we learn to capture our thoughts and see things, events, and people how God sees them– as His beloved.

 I am finding that I enjoy myself more, and I enjoy people more – really getting to know them better and appreciating their uniqueness rather than dissecting their shortcomings.
 I am finding the fun!

 “Unrelenting disappointment leaves you heartsick, but a sudden good break can turn life around.